 Toll free 1300 794 492.
 We'll call you back as soon as we can.

 The office direct is.....02 66 524 799.
 You may get us quicker but it will be at your cost.

 If you're an accountant or a solicitor and you think that my website could be a useful bankruptcy information tool to add to the links shown on your website, then by all means please go ahead and establish the link.
 I often hear that a caller's accountant has asked their client to read this website, and then call me.

 I've found that accountants and solicitors generally know more about tax and GST and contracts and conveyancing than they do about bankruptcy.
 It's refreshing to find that we have been recommended.

-Two other insolvency websites that Steve and I sometimes refer to are:
+Two other insolvency websites that Steve and I sometimes refer to and we meet with the principals as well, as there’s always a lot to discuss, are:

 Nicholls & Co. www.nichollsco.com.au

 Crouch Amirbeaggi www.bankruptcy.net.au